Last updated: 9 June 2026

 For many people, the single biggest lever to pay off your mortgage faster is simply not overpaying a high rate.
 If you're sitting on a Standard Variable Rate (SVR) or your deal ends soon, switching to a competitive fixed or tracker rate can reduce your monthly interest cost immediately.

-In April 2026, with the Bank of England base rate at 3.75% and average fixed rates having climbed above 5% due to Middle East-related wholesale price spikes, getting your rate right matters more than ever.
+As of June 2026, the Bank of England base rate stands at 3.75%, held at its meeting on 30 April 2026, with the next decision due on 18 June 2026 (source: Bank of England).
+With average fixed rates having climbed above 5% in recent months due to energy price pressures, the rate you're on has a significant impact on total interest paid.
 According to MoneyHelper, even a small rate difference compounds into thousands of pounds over a full mortgage term.

 Action: Start reviewing your remortgage options three to six months before your deal ends.
 Compare total cost over the deal period, not just the headline rate.
 If you want help comparing brokers, our easiest mortgage broker UK guide covers the main options.